 Located on the Southern coast on the Isle of Islay, Ardbeg has been distilled since 1815.
-After over 200 years Ardbeg Distillery is currently expanding its distilling capacity within its historic site.
+After 200 years the Ardbeg Distillery is currently expanding its distilling capacity within its historic site.
 Ardbeg, the award winning whisky, will be distilled within a new stillhouse which will increase the number of stills from two to four.

 Location: Isle of Islay, Ardbeg

 At the outset the client wished to construct a new Stillhouse which would be sympathetic to the historical distillery buildings.
 Whilst allowing whisky to be crafted and distilled in a traditional manner.

 The new stillhouse was located local to the shoreline to take advantage of the rugged coastline and the dramatic views over the sea.

 The expansion project required substantial re-development of the site including construction of a new boiler-house and demolition of the existing boiler-house to facilitate the new stillhouse.